Articles Posted in Uncategorized

 The Special Master in the MDL likely put this issue to bed in the Prilosec-Nexium class action lawsuit. issued a report to the MDL Judge recommending that this argument be rejected because the defendants cannot show that the FDA would have rejected proposals for stronger warnings about kidney damage.
 The first bellwether trial in the MDL is set for November.

 June 2022: The defendants in the Nexium-Prilosec PPI class action MDL have filed motions for summary judgment in the upcoming bellwether test trials.
 The primary legal argument in this motion is based on a doctrine called federal preemption.
-The preemption doctrine holds that victims are blocked from bring tort lawsuits under state law if there is a federal law that protects the defendants from liability.
+The preemption doctrine holds that victims are blocked from bringing tort lawsuits under state law if there is a federal law that protects the defendants from liability.
 The Special Master in the MDL recently allowed both parties to submit additional briefing to address how a recently decided case on the preemption issue (In re Fosamax Alendronate Prod.
 Liab.
 Lit.) could potentially impact the issues in the Nexium-Prilosec cases.
-Our lawyers have read the Fosamax case (which rules in favor of defendants on a preemption argument) and in our opinion it is not applicable to the issues in the PPI cases.
+Our lawyers have read the Fosamax case (which rules in favor of defendants on a preemption argument), and in our opinion, it is not applicable to the issues in the PPI cases.

 April 2022: There are around 13,500 lawsuits pending in the Nexium-Prilosec PPI class action MDL.
 The first trial will be in October.
 The hope is that a few trials will set settlement amounts for Nexium kidney lawsuits.
-But many class action lawsuits – at least lately – have had trials and the parties still could not agree to a settlement amount for the victims.
+But many class action lawsuits – at least lately – have had trials, and the parties still could not agree on a settlement amount for the victims.
 So the judge, in this case, wants to keep the pressure on the lawyers.
 So if a global settlement is not reached, the MDL Judge has identified a group of 200 cases that the parties will be preparing for trial over the next 16 months.

 • These drugs have had a troubled history.
 Zantac, which was long considered a great and safe drug, has now been associated with cancer.